FernandoBarrz/python-work-out-exercises/files/exercise-22/exercise-22-description.md

 # Exercise 22 : Reading and writing CSV

 ## For this excercise
-Write __two__ functions __find_longest_word__ that takes a file name as an argument and returns the longest word found in the file.
-The second function  __find_all_longest_words__, takes a directory name and returns a dict in which the keys are filenames and the values are the longest words from each file.
+Write a function, __passwd_to_csv__ that takes __two__ filenames as arguments: the first is a password-style file to read from, and the second is the name of a file in which to write the output.